 What does TEECOM do?
 Sure, we can give you a rundown of our services, and roll out our new tagline (we’re “the tech in architecture”), but the world of technology and engineering is confusing, full of jargon, and involves a multitude of service providers.
 So when TEECOM Associate Jason Cummings (JC) was asked this very question by a … Read more

-Prepping Your Network for the Internet of Things: A Checklist for Owners and Design Providers Did you know that access to cutting-edge technology is the top contributor to job satisfaction?
-To make sure your workplace network has the speed and security necessary to support the technology your workforce wants, including but not limited to the Internet of Things, … Read more
+Prepping Your Network for the Internet of Things: A Checklist for Owners and Design Providers Worried about IoT security?
+Stymied by network design considerations?
+To make sure your network has the speed and security necessary to support the technology your workforce wants, including but not limited to the Internet of Things, you’ll need to ask the right questions of … Read more

 This post was co-authored with Alex Serriere, TEECOM principal, CTO, and Director of Research.
 The technology landscape continues to change, each year bringing not only new tech but higher expectations from end users about that new tech.
 Consumer technology in particular has seen the most dramatic advancement.
 It’s up to enterprises to deploy technologies that align … Read more